 including chum (Oncorhynchus keta, Gaynii, téel), coho (O. kisutch, ÜÜx, l’ook), Chinook (O. tshawytscha, Yee, t’á) and pink salmon (O. gorbuscha, Sti’moon, cháas’) (Thornton 1998).
 Pink salmon, the most abundant species of salmon, typically return to spawn in late summer.
 When the eggs hatch in the spring, juvenile pink salmon emerge from the river gravel and immediately migrate to the ocean, with all members of a brood returning to spawn as adults two years later.
 This leads to two numerically and genetically distinct runs in even numbered and odd numbered years.
 Unlike regions farther north and south in the range of the species, the Indian River and others in this area see little variation in abundance between the even and odd cycles (Alaska Department of Fish and Game 2024a).

-Pink salmon are an important food resource for predators and scavenging wildlife, a source of ‘marine-derived’ nutrients and energy for river and riparian ecosystems, and a coveted viewing experience for visitors to the park who observe the spawning and migrating fish from a footbridge that spans the river.
+Pink salmon are an important food resource for predators and scavenging wildlife, a source of marine-derived nutrients and energy for river and riparian ecosystems, and a coveted viewing experience for visitors to the park who observe the spawning and migrating fish from a footbridge that spans the river.
 Although pink salmon have always been abundant in the Indian River, their numbers have increased rapidly in the last several decades.
 The Alaska Department of Fish and Game (ADFG) peak escapement surveys (numbers of fish that have ‘escaped’ the fishery and returned to spawn in the river) demonstrate that, since 1980, pink salmon abundance has increased from several thousand to regularly exceeding 100,000 fish annually (Stopha 2015).
 Moreover, there are indications that the duration of pink salmon spawning, formerly limited to August and September, now regularly spans July through October.

 High salmon densities in the river are not necessarily a cause for management concern, as they may be naturally occurring phenomena influenced by variation in stream conditions, ocean productivity,